- BR Insider

-To be more efficient, we will show how we use the Launch Angle Tee to develop Baseball Rebellion hitters.
-One move we do not exactly 'teach' would be the one demonstrated by my four-year-old in tee ball.
-So enjoy that picture and hopefully the drills ahead and take your tee game to the next level!
+We will show how we use the tee drills to develop Baseball Rebellion hitters.
+Enjoy the drills ahead, and hopefully, they can take your tee game to the next level!

 Obviously, the Power Pull Pitch Drill is one that many kids really enjoy.
 If in a cage with a Hittrax or on a field, players love to compete to hit the longest ball.
 Driving the ball in the air with less hook is really important.
 This is also a great drill for driving up intent and showing the value of turn direction.
 Set the tee on the inside corner, slightly angled to the pull side gap.
 Swing up the slope and let it fly.
 Go for distance and height if you’re a power player and sharp line drives if you’re not.

 Another player favorite is Step Behind Happy Gilmore tee drills.
 Players do a great job if they control their tempo and footwork.
 Because of this control, players can really get some power out of this drill.
 Another great drill for on-field work, outfielders can get great reads on balls as well.
 Driving the ball with power is something that coaches ask me about all the time.
 They want players who can do this already, and they want players who they know are learning to do damage.
 The Step Behind Happy Gilmore drill is a great way to build power, intent, and footwork coordination.

 The Double Inside Load, one of my first ever articles, is extremely important to keep and maintain.
 Because of this, The Step Back Drill is a key drill in building a ‘glute loaded hitter’.
 Loading the glutes instead of calves and quads creates a rotation instead of a push through contact.
 This quick pulling action the hips create on the back leg is paramount in power generation.
 Build your load first, and the turn will happen naturally and explosively.